stjepangrgic/stjepangrgic.com/pages/book-list.md

 ### Growing up, I never really liked to read.
 Books never interested me.
 I didn't understand the reason why would anyone spend their time looking at some combination of letters.
 Reading was just not something I was encouraged to do.
 And in both elementary and high school books were just dull.
 I haven't even read the school books.
 I was only good at listening, and that is how I passed every exam.
 Later, I found out that I have a mild form of dyslexia, and that was the reason I didn't enjoy reading.

 But I discovered a joy of reading while going through Harry Potter and the Goblet of Fire.
-That was actually the first book I read front to back.
+That was the first book I read front to back.
 Eventually, my mind and eyes syncronised and now reading is not so hard to do.

 ### How to read
-Big boost in my reading came after finding a recommendation on [how to read a book](https://www.vanschneider.com/how-to-read-a-book) by Tobias van Schneider.
+A big boost in my reading came after finding a recommendation on [how to read a book](https://www.vanschneider.com/how-to-read-a-book) by Tobias van Schneider.
 It resonated with me.
 I started to read more.
 So for this page, I shamelessly stole [his title](https://www.vanschneider.com/my-favorite-books-on-creativity-productivity-life).

 ### Favourite books
 Here is the list of some of the books that left a significant impact on me.